perwin/imfit/docs/config_file_format.md

 * NCOMBINED -- number of images combined *if* pixel values are mean or median

-* ORIGINAL_SKY -- any original constant sky-background value which was subtracted from the image
+* ORIGINAL_SKY -- any original constant value (e.g., sky background) which has
+already been subtracted from the image

 The allowed entries for a makeimage configuration file are: